cranci1/AnimeGen/README.md

 ## Build

-Want to build the app your self?
-No problem, by cloning this repo and running the ipadbuild.sh file you can build your own ipa of the app!
+Want to build the app yourself?
+No problem, by cloning this repo and running the ipadbuild.sh file, you can build your own IPA of the app!

 Clone the repo: